What is Capital Gains Tax?

-Simply put, when your assets have increased in value since they were purchased, they are considered as ‘unrealised gains’.
-This means that, if you were to sell them, you would make some sort of profit but, currently, that gain is still on paper only.
+Simply put, when your assets have increased in value since they were purchased, they are considered ‘unrealised gains’.
+This means that, if you were to sell them, you would make some sort of profit, but that gain is currently on paper only.
 These unrealised gains usually do not need to factor into your taxes.

-Once an asset has been sold and a profit has been made however, you have ‘realised’ your gains and some type of tax will usually apply.
+Once an asset has been sold and a profit has been made, however, you have ‘realised’ your gains and some tax will usually apply.

 When does Capital Gains Tax have to be Paid?